 Software and Warranty

 The Spectre isn't bogged down with a lot of bloat, though it does have a trial of McAfee LiveSafe.
 HP's Windows 10 laptop features a handful of HP utilities, such as its Support Assistant app.

 HP backs the Spectre with a one-year warranty on parts and labor.
 See how the company fared in our Tech Support Showdown and Best and Worst Brand ratings.

 Configurations and Competitors

 At any of these configurations, HP's laptop offers more value than Apple's 13-inch MacBook Air and 12-inch MacBook.
-Both Apple systems offer significantly better battery lives, and the 12-inch model has a sharper screen than the Spectre, but they offer lesser specs for the money.
-The 12-inch MacBook starts at $1,299 with a slow-footed Core m3 CPU, only one port, and the same 8GB of RAM and 256GB SSD the Spectre provides, all for $130 less.
-The 13-inch MacBook Air, which is likely to be updated soon, offers a Core i5, 8GB of RAM and a 256GB PCIe SSD, all for $1,199, but it has a mediocre 1440 x 900 resolution.
+Both of Apple's systems offer significantly better battery lives, and the 12-inch model has a sharper screen than the Spectre, but those machines offer lesser specs for the money.
+The 12-inch MacBook starts at $1,299 and comes with a slow-footed Core m3 CPU, only one port, and the same 8GB of RAM and 256GB SSD the Spectre provides, all for $130 less.
+The 13-inch MacBook Air, which is likely to be updated or discontinued soon, offers a Core i5, 8GB of RAM and a 256GB PCIe SSD, all for $1,199, but it has a mediocre 1440 x 900 resolution.